XPancc/Huorong-Rules/README.md

 #### Note that the two files should be imported in different tabs, and switch at the top of the window! ! !

 #### Do not select "Remember this operation" in the pop-up prompt, otherwise it will take effect for all files.
 If you need to modify it, you can add it to the automatic processing rule.

+#### If there is a problem, you can try to solve it yourself or submit Issues (not necessarily timely reply and solution)